AlanXZhang/ITS-Classifier/README.md

 - split_df specifies whether you want to split the data by the organization it falls under
     - split_df will generate new csvs files in the output_dir specified The output of this function will generate a new csv named "(old_csv)_cleaned.csv"

+# Developer section
+For developers, read the todo.txt